-Obviously, the idea of even winning a treble was as far from their minds as Solskjaer was from nailing down a place in the starting XI – but that didn’t matter because this was all about winning a match, a mentality that used to ensure the club rarely strayed away from the pragmatism of picking up points, navigating towards finals and scoring goals.
+Obviously, the idea of even winning a treble was as far from their minds as Solskjaer was from nailing down a place in the starting line-up – but that didn’t matter because this was all about winning a match, a mentality that used to ensure the club rarely strayed away from the pragmatism of picking up points, navigating towards finals and scoring goals.
 While Old Trafford is fondly known as the Theatre of Dreams, back in the heyday of Fergie’s rule there was little room for snoozing players who relied on hope, merely space for battlers who inspired certainty as much as is humanly possible.

 After seeing the Reds take a first-half lead through Michael Owen, United were forced to wait agonisingly until the last two minutes of normal time before they finally nabbed a foothold in the tie when a familiar duo combined as Andy Cole unselfishly set up Dwight Yorke to level the scores.
 The crowd lost itself in the moment and you can be sure more than enough of them would have been happy to force a replay at that exact moment.
 It was vintage United, who always seemed ready to deal a deadly blow at precisely the most unexpected moment, but the script still had a few key lines to run and like any good plot-twist this one was all set to shell-shock.